dmc-2016/dmc/README.md

 # Syncing your work and submitting assignments

 Once you are done working with the notebooks, you should sync your changes back to Github.
 This will create a backup of your work and allow you to see your work on the Github site.
 Most importantly, this will be the method for turning in your lab work each week.
-In general, each week during Session A will have a programming lab assignment contained in one or more notebooks in that week's folder.
+Each week during Session A will have a programming lab assignment contained in one or more notebooks in that week's folder.
 To complete the lab you will go through the notebook(s), execute the code, and add any additional code required.
 Once you are done with the lab, you will:

 1. save the notebook(s)
 2. sync the changes with your Github account